CoffeeBeansLabs/kafka-connect-azure-blob-storage/docs/docs/quickstart.md

 > Your containers will be visible under blob containers

+### Create a blob container

+To create a blob container follow the below steps:
+1. Expand your storage account
+2. Right click on the `Blob Containers`
+3. Click on `Create Blob Container`
+4. Name your blob container as 'kafka-connect' and create

 ## Start docker services
 Build the jar and start up all the containers.